lynloowoo/my_website_v1/content/blogs/blog3.md

 - ""
 - ""
 date: "2021-10-19T22:26:13-05:00"
-description: I find that life in London was quite charming.
-For example, it is really beautiful to wander at night in London.
+description: " "
 draft: false
 image: London_night.jpg
-keywords: ""
+keywords: " "
 slug: London_night
 title: Life in London
 ---

+I find that life in London was quite charming.
+For example, it is really beautiful to wander at night in London.